denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 of storage from those who could only observe its aftereffects passively, at the shimmering surface of archival projection.

-The discussed schematics embody textual fissure in practice.
+The schematics I discuss in this section and above embody textual fissure in practice.
 The path of a signal through the machine leads to multiplicity of inscription sites.
 These are not metaphoric but literal localities that stretch the sign across manifold surfaces.
 Whereas pens, typewriters, and hole punches transfer inscription to paper directly, electromagnetic devices compound them obliquely into a laminated aggregate.
 The propagation of electric signal across space required and continues to require numerous phase transitions between media: from one channel of tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
 On paper the inscription remains visible in circulation; it disappears from view on tape, soon after key press.
 Submerged beneath a facade of opaque oxide, inscriptions thicken and stratify into laminates.

-## 3. Time Fob
+## 3. Display System

 The contemporary textual condition took its present form in the late 1960s.
 Computers subsequently changed in terms of size, speed, and ubiquity.